 There are now thousands of websites that provide a wealth of information on how to recover from a range of illnesses and how to minimise the risk of serious health challenges.
 It's very easy to become overwhelmed.
 Where do you start to search?
 Who do you believe?
 So many of the social media adverts are funded by big companies using effective marketing experts who'd have us believe that we can't possibly live without this or that pill or potion.
 Even some 'natural' supplement companies are on the bandwagon and claim that you will become very ill unless you have a set amount of their products daily....have you read their labels?!
 Some of them have 'fillers' as the top ingredient.
 I find this shocking.

 So What can we do to help ourselves?

 Firstly, take a 'virtual' tour, a 'scan' of your body.
 Notice what's working and what areas need some help.
 Get to know your body and know that it will heal itself given the right environment.
 Only YOU will know if something is wrong in your body, and your mind of course - do include mental health.
 We need to be aware of our mental state as well as our physical condition, so that we are alerted when things go wrong.

 I am a great believer in testing.
 This is where the NHS are very good.
 When we are offered scans, they give us a picture to show what needs doing to fix ourselves.
 I don't believe in all scans mind you, so do be discerning on what you are offered.
 Mammograms, for example are not on my list of accepted tests, I prefer thermography which is available privately and is non-invasive.

 Do get in contact if you'd like to know more.
-Or why not join The Perfect Health HUB or CLUB and take control of your own wellbeing? https://www.perfect-health.co.uk/
+Why not join The Perfect Health HUB or CLUB and take control of your own wellbeing or conduct your very own Perfect 10 Wellness Check

 Share this post: